Gary Macfarlane, Ecosystem Defense Director

 Katie Bilodeau, Staff Attorney

 Katie contributes to Friends of the Clearwater’s forest-watch program by analyzing and commenting on agencies’ environmental assessments and impact statements for timber sales, projects, or other management plans, advising on legal strategy, and conducting some of Friends of the Clearwater’s pre- or post-project monitoring.
 She also works toward government transparency by facilitating Friends of the Clearwater’s Freedom of Information Act requests and analyzing those responses.
-Katie is licensed to practice law in the states of Washington and Idaho and earned her juris doctor from the University of Idaho College of Law with emphases in Native American law and natural resource and environmental law.
+Katie is licensed to practice law in Idaho and earned her juris doctor from the University of Idaho College of Law with emphases in Native American law and natural resource and environmental law.
 Before attending law school, Katie received a Master of Science in Water Resources from the University of Idaho.

 Jeff Juel, Montana Policy Director